tomxue/ReSampler/README.md

 **--noClippingProtection** disables clipping protection (clipping protection is normally active by default)

+**--relaxedLPF** (since v1.1.4) causes the lowpass filter to use a "late" cutoff frequency with regular (hence "relaxed") steepness.
+(cutoff = 95.45% of Nyquist, transition width = 9.09% of Nyquist).
-**--relaxedLPF** (since v1.1.4) causes the lowpass filter to use a "late" cutoff frequency (95.45%), which will (theoretically) allow a small amount of aliasing, but at the same time, keep ringing to a minimum and maintain a good frequency response.
+This will (theoretically) allow a small amount of aliasing, but at the same time, keep ringing to a minimum and maintain a good frequency response.

-**--steepLPF** (since v1.2.0) causes the lowpass filter to use a steeper cutoff (half the standard transition width).
+**--steepLPF** (since v1.2.0) causes the lowpass filter to use a steeper cutoff (cutoff = 95.45% of Nyquist, transition width = 4.55% of Nyquist).
 It avoids aliasing, but may result in more ringing.

+**--lpf-cutoff &lt;percentage&gt;** (since v1.3.4) set a custom cutoff frequency for the lowpass filter, expressed as a percentage of Nyquist Frequency.
+Allowable range: 1.0 - 99.9.
+Overrides --relaxedLPF and --steepLPF

+**--lpf-transition &lt;percentage&gt;** (since 1.3.4) when used in conjunction with --lpf-cutoff, sets the transition width of the lowpass filter, expressed as a percentage of Nyquist frequency.

 **--mt** Multi-Threading (since v1.2.2).
 This will cause ReSampler to process each channel in a separate thread.
 On a multi-core system, this makes better use of available CPU resources and results in a significant speed improvement.